TheAlternativeZurich/HackingSessionSheet/solutions/1-files.md

 ```
     rm *
 ```
-- Note 1: If a warning appears asking to confirm removal of write protected files, confirm with `y`.
+- *Note 1:* If a warning appears asking to confirm removal of write protected files, confirm with `y`.
-- Note 2: Note that even file who's owner was changed to root is also deleted!
+- *Note 2:* Even file a who's owner was changed to root is also deleted!
 Ownership doesn't protect the files.
 ```
     cd ~
     rmdir TempDir